evilsocket/ergo/README.md

 Inside the newly created `example` folder, there will be three files:

-1. `prepare.py`, used to preprocess your dataset (if, for instance, you're using pictures instead of a csv file).
+1. `prepare.py`, used to preprocess your dataset and inputs (if, for instance, you're using pictures instead of a csv file).
 2. `model.py`, that you can change to customize the model.
 3. `train.py`, for the training algorithm.